akardapolov/dimension-ui/docs/guides/user/user-guide-en.md

 For the **Anomaly** block, available algorithms are shown at the top of the interface (in the screenshot, this is **STAMP**); on the left, all available dimension indicators are displayed.
 When a value is selected from the list, the user gets a **Matrix Profile** calculation graph, where *maxima* at the top of the graph are *anomalies in the data*, and *minima* at the bottom are *repeated values in the indicators*.

-For the **Forecast** block, available algorithms are also shown at the top of the interface (in the screenshot, this is **ARMA**); on the left, all available dimension indicators are displayed.
+For the **Forecast** block, available algorithms are also shown at the top of the interface (in the screenshot, this is **ARIMA**); on the left, all available dimension indicators are displayed.
 When a value is selected from the list, the user gets a graph with data and forecast continuation values (dashed line).

 ![Anomaly](media/analyze/anomaly-data.png)
 ![Forecast](media/analyze/forecast-data.png)